Ee-Chee/Spiced-Academy-tabasco-curriculum/social_network7/README.md

 When requests are accepted and friendships ended, your reducer should change the state object to one that has the new list(s) of users.
 This should cause re-rendering with either new users appearing in the list of friends or old friends disappearing from it.

 **Bonus Feature**: Add to each requester you display a link or button for rejecting the friend request.

+## A note about keys

+For this part we will be showing two lists of items.
+When displaying lists of elements constructed from arrays, it helps React render efficiently if you give each element a special attribute named `key` and set each to a unique value.
+In our present situation, you could use the id of the user or the id of the friend request as the `key`.
+For more information about keys, see the [_Lists and Keys_](https://reactjs.org/docs/lists-and-keys.html) article from the guide at reactjs.org.